hydrobyte/McJSON/README.md

 * Good performance generating and parsing and even better with random access due to HashTable.
 * TLkJSONBase and other derivated classes forces to cast objects using the "as" operator.
 In C++Builder, this requires `dynamic_cast` making the code verbosy.

+### Notes about `JsonTools`:
+* Very nice and interesting code focused on the concept of Tokens.
+Also uses TList as internal data structure.
+It needs a performance review.

 ### Notes about `McJSON`:
-* Good performance, but not better, with random access due to the use of TList.
+* Good performance, but not better about random access due to the use of TList.